Why Paul Heckingbottom thinks Sheffield United are stronger for their four-week World Cup break

 "Because of how the season's gone and the midfield's doing well we've not had the necessity to change to 3-4-3 which Reda would probably suit perfectly."

-Sharp further underlined the case to renew contract due to expire in the summer.
+Sharp further underlined the case to renew a contract due to expire in the summer.

 "I want him to play on," reiterated Heckingbottom.
 "We all know how ruthless it is but with what he thinks of this place I'm sure he'd like to stay."